henfredemars/python-personal-projects/README.md

 A collection of small applications written for exploration or personal need

+I have written much more, but most of my work is restricted by licensing restrictions and cannot
+	be posted here (and is not written in Python)

-Later, I will need to move the unit tests here and add more documentation if others actually find this useful
+Later, I will need to move the unit tests and add more documentation if others actually find this useful

 Contents by Folder: